nais/demo/README.md

 Note that kubernetes is killing your pod because the endpoint /isAlive is responding with 404.

-At this point I should probably say something about liveness and readyness. tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.
+At this point I should probably say something about liveness, readyness and nais.yaml. tldr; You application needs to respond with 200 at the default endpoints /isalive and /isready.

+# Open your favorite editor and implment a /isAlive and /isREeady which responds with a 200 OK.

+# Build application, tag application and push.
+Increment the version.

+# Curl to naisd  using the new version number.

+# Your pods should be now in a running state.

+# A few valuable  kubectl commands

+kubectl logs YOUR-POD-NAME
+kubectl top YOUR-POD_NAME
+kubectl get all -l app=$UNIQUENAME

+# But... where is my app running

+kubectl get ingress $UNIQUENAME should give you a hint.

+# Congratulations your app is now runing in NAIS.
+# At this point I should ask if there are any questions and perhaps talk about k8s resources.